par7133/JohnDoe-Page/README.md

 Secchione is a small software on premise to let anyone have its web presence.

-The installation of Secchione is quite straightforward, just copy all the files of this repository to your website to have your own presence.
+The installation of Secchione is quite straightforward: just copy all the files of this repository to your website to have your own presence.

 Indeed, there are a couple of things you need customize by your self:
 <ul>